wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/django.rst

 We share the same mechanism for secret settings for all our tools.
 We use ``.env`` files for ``django``, ``postgres``, ``docker``, etc.

-Initially you will need to copy file ``config/.env.template`` to ``config/.env``:
+Initially, you will need to copy file ``config/.env.template`` to ``config/.env``:

 .. code:: bash